onemanking/skill-test/README.md

 4. A user can change pages in the country list.
    **Expectation:** The new results should be shown, and the selected tags should remain.

+   <span style="color:red">Note: Style and design are not important.
+Please do them last, they can give you extra points</span>.

 ### Backend

 1. Create a migration and seed data into the database using the data from `./backend/mockup/country.json`.